adrcs/ip400/Node Firmware/Readme.md

 # Node Firmware
 This directory contains the code sources.
-The current source code is at Rev level 1.1.
+The current source code is at Rev level 1.3.

-Due to a new release of CubeIDE, the platform code is out of date and has been temporarily removed until a new release is ready, which is imminent.

-If you need a copy rignt away, please email me  VE6VH at ve6vh dot org
+The two Cube IDE projects are for the Nucleo CC2 board as well as the Pi Zero module.
+The IP400 code directory is common to both.